Publicado en

 Organize your data with a PIM

-The volume and complexity of the data needed for a DPP make it not feasible to manage them manually or in scattered spreadsheets.
+The volume and complexity of the data needed for a DPP make it unfeasible to manage them manually or in scattered spreadsheets.

 This is where a system of Product Information Management System (PIM) becomes essential.